adlebreton/projetweb5a/README.md

 StopAddict is a proof of concept project around the idea of addictions manager.
 For patient in cure or individual people, the platform allows them to look at their goals and create their plannings in order to fight against addictions.
 Furthermore, as a webapp, StopAddict can give advices based on data analysis and keep contact with doctors.
 This is a university project realised in three months with three people.

+When logging in, you will be taken to the "Addictions" page and for each of them you will have a "Main" page with the Objectives corresponding to the addictions.
+Each Addictions or Objectives are link to an user account (login, logout and forgot email)

 # Teams

 Eliott Denez - Creator, Front-end, Back-end, BI